Areas of Practice

 PROCEEDS OF CRIME

 Barry’s proceeds of crime practice include both prosecuting and defending high level and complex matters brought under the Proceeds of Crime Act 2002, including cases with an international element and hidden assets.
 He regularly represents clients to appeal and vary confiscation orders and is instructed at all stages, from restraint to enforcement.
+He has previously been instructed by the Metropolitan Police concerning Account Freezing Orders.

-Recent instructions for private prosecutions include the representation of a French company bringing proceedings in England and Wales arising out of High Court litigation involving trademark and insolvency offences against corporate and individual defendants.
+Recent instructions for private prosecutions include successful representation of a French company bringing proceedings in England and Wales arising out of High Court litigation involving trademark and insolvency offences against corporate and individual defendants.

 Recently cybercrime instructions include the defence of City analyst accused of an online fraud against thetrainline.com which involved extensive analysis of internet and other online evidence, and the defence of a private prosecution brought by the music industry, of a student involved in the operation of widespread internet-based music piracy.